 Food spread on the Choobe Princess

-Staff on board all three boats, strive for service excellence.
-Meals are cooked, activities guided and facilitated by them, nearly all of which come from the local area and offer added value to guests.
+Staff on board all three boats strive for service excellence.
+Meals are cooked, and activities are guided and facilitated by them, nearly all of which come from the local area and offer added value to guests.
 The Chobe Princesses offer numerous activities.
 Spend a morning birdwatching and enjoy the excellent game viewing on the Chobe River.
 Take a guided game viewing or fishing excursion on one of the tender boats (tackle provided).
 You can also choose to visit the famed Victoria Falls or a local village.
 Avid fishermen will revel in a day of tiger fishing, but you can also simply choose to relax on the deck of your luxurious floating lodge.

-The Chobe Princesses operate on scheduled departures, so guests can choose between a 2, 3 or 4 night journey:
+The Chobe Princesses operate on scheduled departures, so guests can choose between a 2, 3 or 4-night journey:

 The 2 night Journeys depart Mondays and Wednesdays